varasys/corezfs/README.md

 This script was written on CoreOS stable (1353.7.0), but in theory, will work on any version / channel (ie. stable, beta, alpha).

-[CoreOS](https://coreos.com/os/docs/latest) is a minimal linux distribution designed for running containers but does not currently come with support for ZFS.
+[CoreOS](https://coreos.com/os/docs/latest) is a linux distribution designed specifically for running containers but does not currently come with support for ZFS.

 [ZFS](http://zfsonlinux.org) is a very performant filesystem that supports error checking, snapshots, clones, native nfs and cifs support, and incremental backups.